 But as noted above, there are a number of significant drawbacks to mortgage life insurance.

+It's a good idea to have some sort of protection in place for your mortgage, but mortgage life insurance usually isn't the best option.
 For the reasons noted above, term life insurance is the better alternative.

 Keep in mind, there is a health assessment in order to be approved for a term life insurance policy.
 If it turns out you don’t qualify for term life insurance, then mortgage life insurance should be your considered option.